 Accounting is how we keep score in business; accounting is the language of business.
 Today, we keep score almost exclusively on the computer.
 There are a variety of powerful yet simple accounting software programs that help you to know how you are doing.

-Before introducing those, it’s very important to have at least a rudimentary knowledge of accounting.
+Before introducing those, it’s very important to have at least a rudimentary understanding of accounting.
 That’s what we call “Accounting 101”.

 It’s important to realize why accounting is important.
 Accounting communicates information about a company’s business; it allows business owners and managers to make informed decisions; accounting also measures economic events.

-But no matter how much accounting you know, you are almost certainly going to need an accountant to help you with your tax return at tax prep time if nothing else.
+But no matter how much accounting you know, you are almost certainly going to need an accountant or CPA to help you with your tax return at tax prep time if nothing else.

 Basic Accounting Principles

-Basic accounting principles start with the most basic accounting reports.
-The three most basic reports we use in keeping score are:
+Basic accounting principles start with the most basic financial statements.
+The three most basic financial statements we use in keeping score are:

 The balance sheet tells you how much you own and how much you owe.
 The difference between the two is your equity in the business.
 The balance sheet has three sections as follows: